akanksha25mim10041-byte/Digital_literacy_project/README.md

 --> Task 5: Cybercrime Awareness
 Researched a case study on Phishing and compiled a checklist for staying safe online, emphasizing Indian reporting channels like Helpline 1930.

-# Academic Integrity
-This project is an original submission.
-All reflections and write-ups are my own work, created in accordance with the university's academic integrity guidelines.